aleph-fbk/pqc-kb/content/_index.md

 {{< /tabs >}}

+> [!WARNING]
-What could happen if we don't switch before the Bad Guys get a hold of a powerful enough quantum computer?
+> What could happen if we don't switch before the Bad Guys get a hold of a powerful enough quantum computer?

 {{< tabs groupid="a" items="In a nutshell,Cryptography,Compliance" >}}